$\texttt{slick}$: Modeling a Universe of Molecular Line Luminosities in Hydrodynamical Simulations: Introduction

 Star formation occurs within giant molecular clouds (GMCs), which are mostly composed of molecular hydrogen (H$_2$).
 However, H$_2$ is challenging to observe directly for multiple reasons.
 First, H$_2$ lacks a permanent dipole moment, resulting in weak radiative transitions.
 Second, the first excited transition of H$_2$ is at $\sim$300 K, which is difficult to excite in the typical temperatures of $10-100$ K found in cold, molecular gas \citep{fukui_molecular_2010,dobbs_exciting_2013,krumholz_big_2014}.
 This means that one has to use other trace components of molecular gas to infer the amount of H$_2$ in observed GMCs.

 Carbon molecules/atoms such as carbon monoxide, CO, neutral carbon, [\ion{C}{1}], and ionized carbon, [\ion{C}{2}], are the most abundant after H$_2$, and they produce relatively strong and easily observable emission lines, which makes them commonly used tracers of molecular gas \citep[e.g.][]{bolatto_co--h2_2013,vizgan_tracing_2022}, atomic gas, and the star formation rate (SFR) of galaxies.
-CO has many strong transitions in the submillimeter (sub-mm) range of the spectrum, and has been observed extensively to understand the chemical and structural evolution of galaxies \citep[e.g.][and references therein]{carilli_cool_2013,hodge_high-redshift_2020,kennicutt_star_2012}. [\ion{C}{1}] has been detected routinely \citep[e.g.][]{bothwell_alma_2017,popping_alma_2017}, as well as ionized carbon [\ion{C}{2}] \citep[e.g.][]{brisbin_strong_2015,capak_galaxies_2015,schaerer_alma_2015,knudsen_c_2016,inoue_detection_2016}, which is a strong coolant in star-forming regions, and a common tracer of SFR. \cite{carilli_cool_2013,olsen_sigame_2017,tacconi_phibss_2018} present compilations of CO, [\ion{C}{1}], and [\ion{C}{2}] observations.
+CO has many strong transitions in the submillimeter (sub-mm) range of the spectrum, and has been observed extensively to understand the chemical and structural evolution of galaxies \citep[e.g.][and references therein]{kennicutt_star_2012,carilli_cool_2013,hodge_high-redshift_2020,friascastillo2023}. [\ion{C}{1}] has been detected routinely \citep[e.g.][]{bothwell_alma_2017,popping_alma_2017,friascastillo2024}, as well as ionized carbon [\ion{C}{2}] \citep[e.g.][]{brisbin_strong_2015,capak_galaxies_2015,schaerer_alma_2015,knudsen_c_2016,inoue_detection_2016,rybak2019}, which is a strong coolant in star-forming regions, and a common tracer of SFR. \cite{carilli_cool_2013,olsen_sigame_2017,tacconi_phibss_2018} present compilations of CO, [\ion{C}{1}], and [\ion{C}{2}] observations.

 Beyond serving as tracers for the physical conditions of molecular gas, observations of CO, [\ion{C}{1}], and [\ion{C}{2}] also have the potential to constrain cosmological and the evolution of astrophysical parameters in unexplored eras \citep{kovetz_line-intensity_2017,bernal_line-intensity_2022}.
-Ongoing and upcoming line intensity mapping (LIM) experiments, such as the CO Mapping Array Project \citep[COMAP,][]{cleary_comap_2022}, the CONCERTO project \citep[][]{the_concerto_collaboration_wide_2020}, the EXperiment for Cryogenic Large-Aperture Intensity Mapping \citep[EXCLAIM,][]{pullen_extragalactic_2023}, the Fred Young Submillimeter Telescope \citep[FYST,][]{collaboration_ccat-prime_2022}, the Terahertz Intensity Mapper \citep[TIM,][]{vieira_terahertz_2020}, and the Tomographic Ionized-carbon Mapping Experiment \citep[TIME,][]{holland_time-pilot_2014} will make large-scale intensity maps of these lines from different epochs of the universe to study the cosmic evolution.
+Ongoing and upcoming line intensity mapping (LIM) experiments, such as the CO Mapping Array Project \citep[COMAP,][]{cleary_comap_2022}, the CONCERTO project \citep[][]{the_concerto_collaboration_wide_2020}, the EXperiment for Cryogenic Large-Aperture Intensity Mapping \citep[EXCLAIM,][]{pullen_extragalactic_2023}, the Fred Young Submillimeter Telescope \citep[FYST,][]{collaboration_ccat-prime_2022}, the South Pole Telescope Summertime Line Intensity Mapper \citep[SPT-SLIM][]{spt-slim}, the Terahertz Intensity Mapper \citep[TIM,][]{vieira_terahertz_2020}, and the Tomographic Ionized-carbon Mapping Experiment \citep[TIME,][]{holland_time-pilot_2014} will make large-scale intensity maps of these lines from different epochs of the universe to study the cosmic evolution.